 - You’ve committed another criminal offense while carrying the concealed firearm

-In these cases, you will receive a third-degree felony charge and face these potential penalties:
+In these cases, you will receive a third-degree felony charge and potentially face these penalties:

 - A fine of up to $15,000

 Felony charges will cause a bad stigma and leave a black mark on your criminal record.
-As a result, maintaining employment or receiving employment will be difficult.
+As a result, maintaining or receiving employment will be difficult.
+With the help of lawyers from Derek Steenson law firm, you can get your charges dismissed or reduced.

-- Anyone who is located inside of a target practice facility
+- Anyone inside of a target shooting range

-- Anybody involved in carrying an unloaded firearm, which must be securely wrapped after repair, purchase, appraisal, or sale
+- Anybody carrying an unloaded firearm that’s securely wrapped after repair, purchase, appraisal, or sale

-- Anyone that is recovering the firearm as stolen property
+- Anyone recovering the firearm as stolen property

 - Any person training a dog during a standard training season